 6.1.2.2.1.1 Characteristics of land mobile systems operating in the frequency band 156 to 162 MHz

-Editor’s note: Regarding the mobile station, this analysis only takes into account the vehicular mobile stations.
-The case of handheld mobile stations have not yet been evaluated.
+Regarding the mobile station, this analysis considers the link between the base stations and the vehicular mobile stations.

 Representative technical and operational characteristics of conventional and trunked land mobile systems operating in the mobile service in the frequency band 156-162 MHz are given in Recommendation ITU-R M.1808.
 Table 28 provides the technical characteristics of base stations and Table 29 provides technical characteristics of mobile stations as they are given in that Recommendation.
 Recommendation ITU-R P.372 provides additional relevant information regarding interference.